MatiasGBT/SocialApp/README.md

 # SocialApp
-(In process) Social network made with Angular, Spring Boot (Java), Keycloak and MySQL.
+Social network made with Angular, Spring Boot (Java), Keycloak and MySQL.

+This application allows:
+- Create an account
+- Modify your profile picture and other data
+- Create posts
+- Receive notifications
+- Choose between three different languages (English, Spanish and Portuguese)
+- Send friend requests, as well as accept or reject those that are sent to you
+- View and interact with the posts created by your friends (like, comment, download their image, etc.)
+- Chat or start a video call with a friend
+- Follow verified accounts
+- View and interact with the posts created by the users you follow
+- Appear in trends (only for verified accounts)
+- And more

 ***Note:** this is a personal practice project and I do not allow its distribution.*
 ## API Docs
 To view the API documentation you must first [deploy](#deployment) the application and then enter one of the following paths in your browser:
 - http://localhost:8090/api-docs (To view the docs in JSON format)
 - http://localhost:8090/swagger-ui.html (To view the docs with a graphical interface)
 ## Deployment
 ***Important note:** At the moment the app starts in developer mode and is not adapted for production.*